Does Alcohol Affect Your Skin?

 After one day

-Individuals who suffer from rosacea will see mild improvement of their rosacea symptoms.
-However, the skin still will be visibly blotchy and hasn’t rehydrated yet.
+Individuals who suffer from rosacea will see mild improvement in their rosacea symptoms.
+However, the skin will still be visibly blotchy and hasn’t rehydrated yet.

 After one week